Inspection outcome: Standards met

 Principle 5.
 Equipment and facilities

-The pharmacy has the equipment it needs to provide its services.
-Team members use the equipment in a way that protects people’s private information.
+The pharmacy has the equipment and facilities it needs for its services.
+And it mostly ensures the facilities are used in a way that protects people’s private information.

 What do the inspection outcomes mean?